Nick-Kolowich/dsc-phase-4-project/README.md

 ## Top 5 Zip Codes

 Below are the historical median plots for the 5 best zip codes to invest for the 2 and 5 year windows, respectively.
 The tables that accompany the charts show the forecasted ROI for the corresponding zip codes over these windows.
-The dropdown bar shows the corresponding forecast plots for each of the zipcodes.
+The dropdown bars show the corresponding forecast plots for each of the zipcodes.

 <div align="center">